Galley Fare on Sailaway Alaska Tours – Fresh, Hearty, and Wholly Alaskan

 Smoked salmon and herbed cream cheese bagels

-Scrambled farm eggs with sautéed kale and mushrooms
+Scrambled farm eggs with reindeer sausage and toast

 🥗 Lunch

-Charcuterie: local smoked salmon, hard cheeses, snap peas, boiled eggs, crackersand cocoa
+Charcuterie: local smoked salmon, hard cheeses, snap peas, boiled eggs, crackers and something sweet

 🍽️ Dinner